-- Organizations in the profit, not-for-profit, or public sectors; - · Religious and community-based organizations; - Basic education classes (literacy, General Education Diploma); - Returning adult students with specialized needs in postsecondary education; and - Continuing professional education, including medical education and healthcare.
+• Organizations in the profit, not-for-profit, or public sectors;

+- Religious and community-based organizations; - Basic education classes (literacy, General Education Diploma); - Returning adult students with specialized needs in postsecondary education; and - Continuing professional education, including medical education and healthcare.

 The 45-point M.A. program is most appropriate for educators who are involved in the design, management, and delivery of learning.
-The 60-point Ed.M. and 90-point Ed.D. options are appropriate for professionals who are involved in policy development, strategy, change management, and systems-level learning.
+The 60-point Master of Education (Ed.M.) and 90-point Doctor of Education (Ed.D.). options are appropriate for professionals who are involved in policy development, strategy, change management, and systems-level learning.
 The program prepares educators who work with the following groups: